recommenders-team/recommenders/reco_utils/README.md

 When installing with GPU support you will need to point to the PyTorch index to ensure you are downloading a version of PyTorch compiled with CUDA support.
 This can be done using the --find-links or -f option below.

-`pip install recommenders[gpu] -f https://download.pytorch.org/whl/cu100/torch_stable.html`
+`pip install ms-recommenders[gpu] -f https://download.pytorch.org/whl/cu100/torch_stable.html`

 ## Experimental dependencies